-Now that the film “What the Health” is on Netflix, I went back and watched this film again to refresh my memory as to why I rolled my eyes so much the first time I watched it.
-I think it was shortened a bit, because one scene that stood out in my mind, I didn’t see again.
-Regardless, “What the Health” is the second film by the filmmakers who made the film Cowspiracy, which I reviewed back in 2014 (click here to read that review).
+Now that the film “What the Health” is on Netflix, I went back and watched this film again to refresh my memory as to why I rolled my eyes so many times the first time I watched it.
+I think it was shortened a bit because one scene, that stood out in my mind, I didn’t see again.
+Regardless, “What the Health” is the second film by the filmmakers who made the film Cowspiracy (which I reviewed back in 2014 click here to read that review).

 First, major spoiler alerts….so you may want to watch the film and then read my review.

 The first part of the film basically states that meat unequivocally is the cause of cancer, diabetes and cardiovascular disease [CVD].
 The middle parts of the film deal with environmental bioconcentration of toxins in meat, factory farming, and the influence of funding on research outcomes.
-While the end gets into humans being frugivores, and having no nutritional need for meat.
-(This includes a discussion of the “rice diet”).
-So the movie ends with how easy and cheap it is to follow a vegan diet, and with patients claiming how quickly they cured themselves of all of modern illnesses and got off all their drugs by just “going vegan.”
+While the end of the film gets into humans being frugivores, and having no nutritional need for meat.
+(This portion includes a discussion of the “rice diet”).
+The movie ends with how easy and cheap it is to follow a vegan diet with patients claiming how quickly they cured themselves of all modern illnesses and got off all their drugs by just “going vegan.”
 During the different parts of this film, Kip speaks to a virtual who’s who of vegan doctors (Greger, Kahn, Barnard, Mills, Esselstyn, etc).
 He doesn’t seek out any contrary or other points of view.

-Anyway, moving on to some of the film’s many faults, for cancer, Kip cites the recent World Health Organization [WHO] report and says after reading this, he changed his diet, even though obviously he was already vegan long before this report came out in 2015.
+Anyway moving on to some of the film’s many faults, for cancer Kip cites the recent World Health Organization [WHO] report.
+Kip proclaims after reading this, he changed his diet, even though obviously he was already vegan long before this report came out in 2015.
 So to say the least, Kip is being a bit disingenuous.

 The WHO report was the report that classified processed meat as a type 1 carcinogen (along with sunshine) and unprocessed meat as a type 2A carcinogen (along with heated beverages like coffee and tea).
 The report was a meta-analysis meaning, the WHO group did a keyword search and identified 800 studies related to the topic of processed meat, meat and cancer.
 Kip doesn’t understand how meta-analysis works.
 He asserts that 800 studies proved meat causes cancer.
 The reality was that for the form of cancer most ASSOCIATED with eating processed meat, colorectal cancer, WHO used 7 studies (out of the 800) to reach their conclusion (1).
 All seven of these studies were epidemiology studies meaning that the studies were observational studies.
 The WHO panel excluded other studies that contradicted their conclusion.
 Did any of these studies look at how the meat was processed, what other ingredients beside meat were included in the processed meats, or where any of the meat was sourced from?
 No of course not, none of the seven observational studies they cited did this.